Divya-dd03/RSSI-application/README.md

 ![Tabs](https://github.com/Divya-dd03/RSSI-application/blob/main/images/113feeafc0c0df1d041864009ae3d30f.png)

 The graph's visual options are diverse.
 The user can move the scales, enable or disable the grids, adjust grid's opacity, transform it into power spectrum (FFT), log x, log y, differentials (dy /dx), and y vs y', down sample, clip and much more.
 Right click on the graph tab to access all the above options.

 ![Export](https://github.com/Divya-dd03/RSSI-application/blob/main/images/f2ef7bc36ec1f71976d494ba1f51de0d.png)

+The graph's visual options are diverse.
+The user can move the scales, enable or disable the grids, adjust grid's opacity, transform it into power spectrum (FFT), log x, log y, differentials (dy /dx), and y vs y', down sample, clip and much more.
+Right click on the graph tab to access all the above options.

 The graphs can also be downloaded which allows much more customization and control over the data from this in-built "Export" tab.